CCC Events

 May 26, 2022 · Hilton National Mall-The Wharf

-The event will be a workshop involving both the 2020 and 2021 CIFellow cohorts on May 26th in Washington, DC.
-We will have a variety of speakers, panels and networking opportunities with members of the computing research community.
+The workshop involved both the 2020 and 2021 CIFellow cohorts on May 26th in Washington, DC.
+We welcomed a variety of speakers, panels and networking opportunities with members of the computing research community.

 NITRD 30th Anniversary